-JOURNALISM (SJOU)
+JOURNALISM (JOUR)

-SJOU 201.
+JOUR U201.
 Survey of Mass Communications (3) Survey of the principles, philosophies, policies and practices of the mass media with an overview of the print media, the broadcast media, and advertising/public relations.
-Prerequisite: SEGL 102.
+Prerequisite: ENGL U102.

-SJOU 302.
-History of Journalism (3) The development of mass media from the colonization of America to the present.
-The interrelationships between print media and American social, cultural, economic and political issues are explored, with some examination of how these interrelationships influenced the development of twentieth century non-print media.
-Prerequisite: SEGL 102.
+JOUR U302.
+Journalism and History (3) Analyzes the role of mass media from the colonization of America to the present.
+The interrelationships between journalism and American social, cultural, economic and political issues are explored.
+Prerequisite: ENGL U102.

-SJOU 303.
+JOUR U303.
 Law and Ethics of the Mass Media (3) South Carolina and federal law relating to mass communications, the Internet, and the ethics of the journalistic profession.
-Prerequisite: SJOU 201 or consent of instructor.
+Prerequisite: JOUR U201 or consent of instructor.

-SJOU 304.
+JOUR U304.
 Writing for the Media (3) Writing for print, broadcasting, public relations, the Internet, both news and non-news.
 Using word processors, students prepare exercise and copy both in class and out of class on set deadlines.
-Prerequisite: SEGL 101.
+Prerequisite: ENGL U101.

-SJOU 305.
+JOUR U305.
 Mass Communication Theory (3) The role of communication models such as the social learning theory, agenda setting, and cultivation theory in explaining the processes and effects of mass communications.
-Prerequisite: SEGL 102.
+Prerequisite: ENGL U102.

-SJOU 310.
+JOUR U310.
 Mass Media and Society (3) How mass media function and influence today's world.
 The interaction of mass media and contemporary culture is explored through an analysis of media examples.
-Prerequisite: SEGL 102.
+Prerequisite: ENGL U102.

-SJOU 325.
+JOUR U325.
 Speech for Radio and Television (3) Principles, standards and skills for broadcast speech in varied formats.
 Focus areas include pronunciation, enunciation, rate of delivery, pitch, inflection, and use of appropriate terminology in scripted and ad lib delivery.
-Prerequisite: SSPH 201.
+Prerequisite: SPCH U201.